 Do you know the towing capacity of your equipment, correct hitches and chaining?

-6. Feeling tired
+6. Feeling Tired

-7. Hydration and good nutrition
+7. Hydration and Good Nutrition

-Temperatures still get high during Fall months.
+Temperatures still get high during the Fall months.
 Plan to bring enough water for the day, even though the mornings may be cooler.